 Are You Backing Up the Right Way?

-The 31st of March is World Backup day and it’s a great time to put a backup in place.
-Businesses are losing huge amounts of data every day, purely because ‘backing up’ is stuck at the bottom of their to-do list.
+The 31st of March is World Backup day and it’s a great time for backing up.
 So this is your reminder, that even if you only do this once a year when the calendar tells you to, it’s time to flip that to-do list and make it happen!
 But how?
 What’s the easiest, most effective way for your business to backup?

 You’ve probably heard of file backup by a number of names: Cloud Sync, Cloud Backup or Cloud Storage.
 They’re all similar enough to be confusing and meaningless enough to be anything.
 Here’s what they mean and which one you need today.

-Google Drive, Dropbox, iCloud, etc are services that sync up with a single folder on your computer.
+Backing up is possible with Google Drive, Dropbox, iCloud, etc. They are services that sync up with a single folder on your computer.
 They mirror it.
 When a file changes in one, the sync service rushes to change it on your computer too, so they are always the same.
-Cloud Sync services are hugely flexible for remote employees, or even those squeezing in a few quick tasks while riding the train to work.
+Cloud Sync services are hugely flexible for remote employees.
 They’re ridiculously easy to use, require no training, and the free tiers are enough for most individuals.
 This all sounds amazing, right?
 Except…when things go wrong, they go wrong big time.
 Accidentally deleting a file means it disappears from the Cloud Sync drive – almost immediately.
 Overwriting a file does the same thing, and if an employee makes edits to the wrong file, then those edits are there to stay.
-If disaster strikes and your local copy becomes corrupted (or ransomed), well you guessed it, the corruption is uploaded too.
 While some Cloud Sync services now offer a 30 day backup option, you may not notice the file was missing within this time.

 Amazon S3, Microsoft Azure, etc are massive buildings full of storage drives that work just like your local hard drive, except you access them securely via the internet.
 In fact, when you use a cloud sync app like Dropbox, they’re actually sending your data to one of these locations.
-While the sync services have a constant back and forth connection between the storage center and your folder, and as explained above aren’t good for backup, you have another option.
-You can access cloud storage on a per/GB basis yourself and upload your entire backup as desired.
+You can access cloud storage on a per/GB basis for backing up.
 It won’t update with changes on your local network, but it will be safe from disaster.
 When you need to retrieve a file, you simply login and download it.

-Carbonite, Backblaze backup, Crashplan, etc might not be names you’ve heard before, but they work in the background to monitor changes to files on your computer or network and make sure you’re backed up.
-You can roll back individual files or whole drives, and even select from earlier backups, not just one.
+You can roll back individual files or whole drives, and backing up from earlier states, not just one.
 Like sync services, they use cloud storage centers with extra-high security and redundancy so that your data is always there when you need it.
-Even better, neither you nor your employees need to worry about when it was last done.

 The One You Need

 Let’s take a moment to talk planning.
 We recommend starting with the 3-2-1 strategy.
-This means having 3 copies in total, 2 of them locally such as on your computer and an external drive, and another offsite in the cloud.
 Using this strategy keeps your business operating when data disasters occur and is an investment in your uptime.
-We can help get you set up with the 3-2-1 method, including selecting the best cloud service for your needs.
 If you’re looking for a more scalable, cost-effective solution that gives the utmost peace of mind, ask about our managed backups service.